 Begun in 1997 as Underground Jazz, Underground Sound specializes in a capella performance of popular music arrangements.
 Recently, Underground Sound opened for the vocal a capella group M-Pact.
 Along with pop music arrangements, Underground Sound also premiere's compositions from local composer and alumnus Daniel Wolfert '16.
 A video of one of their performances of a premiered work can be found on YouTube.

-Garden Level is one of Puget Sound's all-male a cappella groups.
+Garden Level is one of Puget Sound's a cappella groups.
 They perform on campus and around the region.
 The group recently finished recording their first album.
-Check out their website to meet the guys and listen to their performances.
+Check out their website to meet the vocalists and listen to their performances.

 Logger Pep Band

-The Logger Pep Band is a student-run ensemble and recognized ASUPS club.
+The Logger Pep Band is a student-run ensemble and recognized ASUPS club - currently inactive but hopefully active again in the near future!
 Any students, undergraduate or graduate, or faculty members of the greater University of Puget Sound community are welcome to play!
-They rehearse weekly and perform regularly at home football and basketball games.
 The Logger Pep Band exists to inspire Logger pride at Puget Sound sporting events, as well as to provide a performance opportunity to those who are looking for a way to continue their musical development.

 Pianist Guild is a diverse group of students who are engaged and excited in the potential held by the Pianist's Guild.
 They have members with keyboard skills of ALL levels who are passionate about the musical opportunities brought to them through this club.
 They collaborate with other fellow musical clubs at Puget Sound to bring musical events to the campus.